integrated-personal-data-system/.github/profile/README.md

 ## Recent Progress
 1. The iPDS Testbed has been updated at github.com/I-AM-project and is ready for demo or piloting.
 2. MyOntology:
    a.
-MyOntology is an open source project under IEEE at https://opensource.ieee.org/myontology-group/myontology-project
+MyOntology is an open source project under IEEE at https://opensource.ieee.org/myontology-group/myontology-project  It will soon have a PURL server to enable developers to link to permanent terms in the ontology.
    b.
 MyOntology needs piloting and feedback for iPDS to gain many piloters, so focus is on outreach for MyOntology.
    c.
-Currently working with several key players in My Data Global to gain interest in MyOntology.
-After that will reach out to DIF, ToIP, W3C, Solid, YOMA, OWF, RWOT, Aries, OCA, etc.
+Currently working with several key players in My Data Global to gain interest and set up a pilot.
+After that will reach out to DIF, ToIP, W3C, Solid, YOMA, OWF, RWOT, Aries, OCA, etc. This is being done in sequence, to refine the offering message, so this could take some time.

-## Next meeting will be scheduled when requested  --Jim
+## Next meeting will be scheduled upon request of any member
-2. Testbed demo of Verification using resolvable standard ontology terms.  https://iamtestingbed.com -- Casey
-3. Outreach (iPDS-only) (Aries, W3C, LF Hyperledger Morgage Subgroup, Pharmacy Pilot, ToIP, MyData Global, Trinsic, DIF, etc.)  -- All
-4. (Add your topic here.)